 FR2, FR3, FR5, and FR8, though less frequently addressed than FR1, have garnered considerable attention in the selected literature.
 FR2 involves the system's adaptability to diverse operational scenarios.
 This aspect is often overlooked due to insufficient data about the asset's operational and environmental conditions, limiting the system's ability to comprehend and adapt to operational contexts, including unanticipated changes in production demand or power surges, which are integral parts of operational contexts in shop floor maintenance.

 FR3 pertains to the interpretability of the system's output.
 Systems heavily reliant on complex ML or AI models, such as deep learning, might pose challenges due to the black-box nature of these models, hindering interpretability.
-Currently, when creating PMx-DT, interpretable models are typically used as some of the early tackles towards poor explainability in data-driven methods for PMx \cite{kapteyn2020toward, tripura2022probabilistic}.
-The integration of model-agnostic add-ons represents an evolving approach, offering a more flexible solution to enhance the explainability of these advanced systems.
-This trend underscores the growing acknowledgment of the importance of FR3, spotlighting the need for transparent and understandable decision-making processes in PMx DT systems.
+Currently, when creating PMx DTs, interpretable models are often employed as an initial approach to address the poor explainability of data-driven methods in PMx~\cite{kapteyn2020toward,tripura2022probabilistic}.
+The integration of model-agnostic add-ons represents an emerging approach, offering a more flexible solution to enhance the explainability of advanced systems.
+This trend highlights the growing recognition of the importance of FR3, emphasizing the need for transparent and understandable decision-making processes in PMx DT systems.

-FR5 addresses the system's adaptivity to evolving circumstances in an asset's life cycle.
-Challenges arise from a lack of comprehensive and relevant data, hindering the system's capability to adapt to concept drift.
-Additionally, the pursuit of model simplicity often leads to use of static models, neglecting the need to account for concept drift.
+FR5 focuses on the system's ability to adapt to evolving circumstances throughout an asset's lifecycle.
+Challenges arise from the lack of comprehensive and relevant data, which hinders the system's ability to adapt to concept drift.
+Additionally, the pursuit of model simplicity often results in the use of static models, which fail to account for concept drift.

-FR8 involves a system's ability to acknowledge and quantify inherent uncertainties, which may not be fully addressed in complex systems due to underrepresentation.
-Incomplete understanding of uncertainty or lacking tools for quantification, such as unknown causal relationships between variables or multi-modality of behaviors, contribute to this.
+FR8 involves a system's ability to recognize and quantify inherent uncertainties, which are often underrepresented in complex systems.
+This underrepresentation can stem from an incomplete understanding of uncertainty or a lack of tools for quantification, such as unknown causal relationships between variables or the multi-modality of behaviors.